menu icon

 University information

 The University of Kent is an internationally renowned institution located in Canterbury and offers an impressive portfolio of postgraduate degree courses.
-The university teaches advanced skills, and provides access to fantastic professional networks and learning facilities to help postgraduate students realise their academic and personal goals.
+The university teaches advanced skills and provides access to fantastic professional networks and learning facilities, helping postgraduate students realise their academic and personal goals.
 Kent's campuses are based in amazing locations, with two UK campuses in Canterbury and Medway...more